 The surprising announcement that Mexico would legalise marijuana still is resonating and it is very hard to estimate exactly what the impact of this bill will be.
 All evidence points to a potentially positive shift in the development of the Mexican Drug War and hopefully the start of a new chapter of peace and security in the country, as well as a fresh wave of investment and tourism.
 To navigate this complicated and unclear revelation, you will need to ensure that you have conducted significant research and conducted a thorough due diligence report on the risks of the involving yourself in this potentially rocky sector.

 Biz Latin Hub can be the perfect partner to help you ensure a safe and risk-free passage into the Mexican market thanks to our team of local legal and accounting experts.
-For any questions concerning the legalisation of cannabis or anything to do with conducting business in Mexico, please get in touch with our Country Manager, Alexander Mahoney at [email protected]
+For any questions concerning the legalisation of cannabis or anything to do with conducting business in Mexico, contact us now.

 Learn more about our team and expert authors.